Free next day delivery on stocked items over £30

 (i) "ESCD" means an electronic signature capture device which is capable of receiving, storing and transmitting Customer and Consignee information or the person goods are delivered to, including signatures.

-(x) "Shop Parcel (Services)" means an item weighing up to 20kgs in weight, and with measurements of not more than 0.60 metres long, 0.60 metres wide and 0.60 metres high with no two sides exceeding 1.2m collectively, which is delivered to or collected from a Pickup Location.
+(ab) "Shop Parcel (Services)" means an item weighing up to 20kgs in weight, and with the two longest sides not exceeding 1.2m collectively, which is delivered to or collected from a Pickup Location.

 (a) A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);